asteroid-team/asteroid/egs/wham/TwoStep/README.md

 }
 ```

-and if you like using `asteroid` you can give us a star ! :star:
+and if you like using `asteroid` you can give us a star! :star: